tquadrat/tquadrat.github.io/stuff/LinuxStuff.md

 ## Basic Software

 This is a list of software that I will install on each Linux machine that I work with.
 Some are less useful on Raspberry&nbsp;Pi machines, others I do not need on desktops and/or laptops.

+Configuration files and scripts can be found in the *ChangeManagement* repository .

 | Ubuntu Desktop | Ubuntu Laptop | Raspberry Pi OS |
 | :---: | :---: | :---: |